rebeccamanzi/ContosoPizza/README.md

-# ContosoPizza
+# ContosoPizza 🍕

-API to Create, Read, Update, and Delete Pizzas 🍕
+- API to Create, Read, Update, and Delete Pizzas <br>
-With review concepts purpuse, following this [Microsoft Learn Documentation](https://learn.microsoft.com/en-us/training/modules/build-web-api-aspnet-core/)
+- Data persistency with Entity Framework and SQLite <br>
+- Concepts review purpose <br>

 ## Build and test the web API